smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ##### Vehicle is the hotspot

-After the application from the device is connected and if the vehicle should be the hotspot, SDL Core will send `OnNetworkConfiguration` notification to the application and to the HMI.
+After the application from the device is connected and if the vehicle should be the hotspot, SDL Core will send `OnSystemCapabilityUpdate` notification to the application and to the HMI.
 Since it is the vehicle's responsibility to start the hotspot, Core should wait for `OnCapabilityUpdate` with the updated capabilities.
 Only after this notification is Core ready to process feature enabled application from another device.

 #### Mobile device is the hotspot

-After SDL Core has decided that the mobile device should be an access point, Core will send `OnNetworkConfiguration` notification to the application and HMI.
+After SDL Core has decided that the mobile device should be an access point, Core will send `OnSystemCapabilityUpdate` notification to the application and HMI.
 Since HMI has nothing to do before establishing WiFi connection, the HMI capability will be updated only after connection attempt to the mobile hotspot.
 Before this point, Core will not be able to process feature enabled applications from other devices.

 ### WiFi disconnection